Victorian face-to-face teaching to resume

-Victorian students will resume face-to-face learning from May 26, as part of the state government’s easing of coronavirus restrictions.
+All Victorian students will be back in class by June 9 as part of the state government’s easing of coronavirus restrictions.

+Premier Daniel Andrews has reassured parents the schools are safe, but has warned students to brace for a different classroom experience.

-Prep, grades one and two, and years 11 and 12 students will be the first ones allowed back in the classroom.
+Prep, grades one and two, years 11 and 12, and special school students will be the first allowed back in the classroom on May 26.

-“This is a staged approach, a staggered approach, both in terms of public health – to limit the number of people that are moving throughout the Victorian community,” Premier Daniel Andrews said on Tuesday.
+The development comes after a state government testing blitz, amassing 161,000 tests, showed levels of COVID-19 in the state are “very low”.

+“We think we can manage and control that and it’s appropriate now that students go back to school,” Mr Andrews told reporters on Tuesday.

 Since the start of term two, schools have only been open to vulnerable students and those of essential workers as part of the government’s measures to stem the coronavirus spread.

-Only about three per cent of students have been attending school in person as a result, Mr Andrews said.
+Only about three per cent of students have been attending school in person as a result.

-“I know the last four weeks have been very, very challenging,” Mr Andrews told reporters.

-“With three students in my own household, all learning from home, including our eldest, who’s doing Year 12, I know and understand this has not been easy.”

-Parents and carers will be prevented from mingling during drop-off and pick-up.
+As students return to the classroom, drop-off and pick-up times will be staggered to prevent parents and carers from mingling.

-Recess and lunch breaks will be staggered and teachers and staff will be socially distanced.
+Recess and lunch breaks will be staggered, teachers and staff will be socially distanced and assemblies and excursions will be off the cards.

 Children will have to drink only out of their own water bottles, not from fountains.